megemann/RMPT100Reviews/readme.md

 - All timestamps are in UTC
 - Some text fields may contain HTML entities
 - Missing values are represented as null/NaN

+# Dataset Showcase
+This repository is a demonstration of a dataset project.
+The dataset itself is not available for download or use.
+If you have any questions or would like to discuss the project, please contact me at ajfairbanks2005@gmail.com.